Advice About Selling A Business

 Increase utilization of present resources (e.g., physical plant and individual skills)

 So, who buys an existing business?
 There are several types of buyers that are interested in buying existing businesses.

-Here are what two prominent CEO’s of M&A firms have to say about the type of buyers they see most often
+Here are what two prominent CEOs of M&A firms have to say about the type of buyers they most often encounter.

 If you are selling the business to: